-Students majoring in history may opt to pursue initial licensure as an early childhood, elementary, middle school or high school teacher.
-Also, history majors may pursue initial licensure as a teacher of history or as a teacher of political science/political philosophy for the middle school and secondary levels.
-Students seeking initial licensure must complete the history major and a licensure program in education.
+Students majoring in History may opt to pursue initial licensure as an early childhood, elementary, or middle-high school teacher.
+Students seeking initial licensure must complete the History major and a licensure program in Education.

 History Minor

 The history minor offers students the opportunity to study in moderate depth and breadth history as it reflects the development of political, economic, cultural and social institutions.